-The Statistical Department's role within PSA Life Insurance is as follows:
+The Statistical Department's role within Stellantis Life Insurance is as follows:

-- Represents the Company's actuarial function. - Leads the communication process with our Appointed Actuary. - Conducts analysis on the Company's technical provisions and methodologies used. - Conducts the pricing of new products. - Conducts the ORSA calculations. - Conducts the calculation of the Best Estimate on a quarterly basis.
+- Represents the Company's actuarial function. - Leads the communication process with our Appointed Actuary. - Conducts analysis on the Company's technical provisions and methodologies used. - Conducts the pricing of new products. - Involved in the ORSA calculations. - Conducts the calculation of the Best Estimate on a quarterly basis.